jimporter/mopack/doc/reference/packages.md

 `inherit_defaults` <span class="subtitle">*optional, default*: `false`</span>
 : If true, inherit any unspecified values for this dependency from the defaults for the package.
-Defaults to false; however, any packages requested via `mopack usage` but not defined will use the defaults.
+Defaults to false; however, any packages requested via `mopack linkage` but not defined will use the defaults.

 `deploy` <span class="subtitle">*optional, default*: `true`</span>
 : If true, deploy this package when calling `mopack deploy`.